India's Sovereign Green Bond Programme: What Has Been Funded, What the Taxonomy Changes, and What Industrial Companies Need to Know

 |---|---|---|---|

-The allocation pattern of the first Rs 32,000 crore of sovereign green bond proceeds reflects the categories available in the current framework — dominated by renewable energy (approximately 40 percent) and clean transportation (approximately 25 percent), with smaller allocations across energy efficiency and climate adaptation.
-The absence of industrial decarbonisation as a named category means that none of the proceeds have been directly allocated to steel, aluminium, or fertiliser decarbonisation projects in the current issuance cycles.
+The overall allocation pattern of the first Rs 32,000 crore of sovereign green bond proceeds cleanly reflects the categories available in the current framework.
+It is heavily dominated by renewable energy at approximately 40 percent and clean transportation at 25 percent, with smaller allocations neatly spread across energy efficiency and climate adaptation.
+Because industrial decarbonisation is completely absent as a named category, absolutely none of the proceeds have been directly allocated to critical steel, aluminium, or fertiliser decarbonisation projects during the current issuance cycles.

-The CCUS Fund announced in Union Budget 2026 — Rs 20,000 crore over five years — represents the first explicit government commitment to industrial decarbonisation financing at scale.
-Whether this fund will be backed by sovereign green bond proceeds depends on whether CCUS for industrial applications is classified within the taxonomy’s eligible categories and whether the Finance Ministry incorporates CCUS-backed industrial projects into the revised sovereign green bond framework.
-If both conditions are met, Union Budget 2027 sovereign green bond issuances could include CCUS for steel, cement, and power as an eligible expenditure category for the first time.
+However, the CCUS Fund announced in Union Budget 2026, bringing Rs 20,000 crore over five years, represents the first explicit government commitment to industrial decarbonisation financing at scale.
+Whether this fund will actually be backed by sovereign green bond proceeds depends entirely on whether CCUS for industrial applications is classified within the taxonomy's eligible categories, and whether the Finance Ministry subsequently incorporates CCUS-backed industrial projects into the revised sovereign green bond framework.
+If both conditions are successfully met, the Union Budget 2027 sovereign green bond issuances could include CCUS for steel, cement, and power as an eligible expenditure category for the very first time.

 Frequently Asked Questions